Battle of Bir Hakeim: 27 May

+Baldassarre's XX Corps was to attack the Bir Hakeim box to prevent the French Brigade interfering to the main attack together with the Afrika Korps (Generalleutnant Walter Nehring).
 The 15th and 21st Panzer divisions, the rest of the 90th Light Division and the "Ariete" Division began their large encircling move south of Bir Hakeim as planned.
-The 3rd Indian Motor Brigade was surprised at 6:30 a.m. on 27 May and overrun at Point 171, 4 mi south-east of Bir Hakeim, by the 132nd Tank Infantry Regiment of the "Ariete" Division and some German tanks, losing about 440 men and most of its equipment.
+While some German tanks were in the area at the start of the battle none participated as they were ordered to go south by Rommel.
+The 3rd Indian Motor Brigade was surprised at 6:30 a.m. on 27 May and overrun at Point 171, 4 mi south-east of Bir Hakeim, by the 132nd Tank Infantry Regiment of the "Ariete" Division, losing about 440 men and most of its equipment.
 The 7th Motor Brigade was then attacked at Retma and forced back to Bir el Gubi.
 The 4th Armoured Brigade advanced in support and collided with the 15th Panzer Division; the 8th Hussars were destroyed and the 3rd Royal Tank Regiment (3rd RTR) lost many tanks.
 The British inflicted considerable losses in return but then retired to El Adem.

-After over-running the 3rd Indian Motor Brigade, the VIII, IX, and X Medium Tank battalions of the 132nd Tank Infantry Regiment moved to the north-east of Bir Hakeim and the IX Battalion (Colonel Prestisimone) with sixty tanks, changed direction towards the fort.
+After over-running the 3rd Indian Motor Brigade, the VIII Tank Battalion M13/40, IX Tank Battalion M13/40 and X Tank Battalion M13/40 of the 132nd Tank Infantry Regiment moved to the north-east of Bir Hakeim and the IX Battalion (Colonel Prestisimone) with 60 tanks, changed direction towards the fort.
 The IX Battalion arrived before the Bir Hakeim minefield and barbed wire at 8:15 a.m., charged and lost 31 tanks and a Semovente self-propelled gun.
 Ten tanks got through the minefield and were knocked out by 75 mm anti-tank guns, causing 124 Italian casualties.
 The remnants of the IX Battalion retired to the main body of the "Ariete" Division, which moved north towards Bir el Harmat around noon, following Rommel's original plan.